Paul Calvert (politician): Politics

-In 1987 he was elected to the Australian Senate, after declining an invitation by the former Liberal Premier of Tasmania, Robin Gray, to run for the House of Assembly after a successful career in local government and agri-politics.
+In 1987 he was elected to the Australian Senate, after declining an invitation by the then Liberal Premier of Tasmania, Robin Gray, to run for the House of Assembly after a successful career in local government and agri-politics.
 He was re-elected in 1990, 1996 and 2001.

 In 1997 Calvert became the government's Senate Whip.
 He became president following Margaret Reid in 2002, and was re-elected in 2005.
 Early in his presidency he tackled the archaic five department structure of the Australian Parliament, and achieved a streamlining to 3 departments – one for each Chamber and one looking after joint services.

 On 7 August 2007 Calvert announced his intention to resign his position as President of the Senate on 14 August and to resign as a Senator for Tasmania before the Senate resumed on 10 September.
 He was succeeded as Senate President by South Australian Liberal Senator Alan Ferguson.
 He formally resigned as a Senator on 29 August 2007.